MicrosoftDocs/well-architected/well-architected/reliability/regions-availability-zones.md

 | Regional availability | **Regions with availability zones.** This approach is available in any region that supports [availability zones][azure-regions-with-availability-zone-support]. |

 This approach is typically used for workloads that are based on virtual machines.
 For a complete list of services that support zonal deployments, see [Availability zone service and regional support][azure-services-with-availability-zone-support].

+When you plan a zonal deployment, verify that the Azure services you use are supported in the availability zones you plan to use.
+For example, to list which virtual machine SKUs are available in each availability zone, see [Check VM SKU availability](/azure/virtual-machines/linux/create-cli-availability-zone#check-vm-sku-availability).

+> [!TIP]
+> When you deploy a resource into a specific availability zone, you select the zone number.
+The sequence of zone numbers is different for each Azure subscription.
+If you deploy resources across multiple Azure subscriptions, verify the zone numbers that you should use in each subscription.
+For more information, see [What are Azure regions and availability zones?][availability-zones-overview].

 ## Deployment approach 3: Zone-redundant deployments